-When new products are developed or when existing products are changed, Ĩ the label regarding the content of the product must be reviewed against the recipe by at least 2 people.
+When new products are developed or when existing products are changed, the label regarding the content of the product must be reviewed against the recipe by at least two people.
 This review must be documented for all products and it must be clear who has reviewed the label.
 Change also includes change of supplier and change of brand on existing ingredients.

-Monitoring that the list of ingredients and recipes match must take place at least quarterly.
+Monitoring that the list of ingredients and recipes match must take place at least once a year.
+The charles and increase in the charles and recipes match must take place at least once a year.
 The check must be documented.